Sell Your House to Avoid Foreclosure in Florida

 What is a deficiency judgment in Florida?

 Under Florida Statute §702.06, if your home sells at auction for less than what you owe, the lender can sue you for the difference (the "deficiency").
-Selling before foreclosure helps you avoid this because the sale pays off the mortgage directly.
+A sale that pays the debt in full may reduce deficiency risk.
+If the sale is short, lender approval and legal advice matter.

 Get Your Cash Offer